 There is the interesting case of Querciabella, a Tuscan estate purporting to practice plant-based biodynamics.
 Sebastiano Cossia Castiglioni cherrypicks Steiner’s writing, noting that in his view ‘biodynamics is a validation of the interconnectedness of everything’.
 Numinous though it may be, this approach constitutes denouncing the ten commandments yet claiming to practise Christianity.
 At the heart of biodynamics is the preparations, the preparations harness cosmic energy, without them biodynamics serves no purpose as per Steiner’s instructions.
 Querciabella may market their wines as biodynamic; however, they certainly don’t practise biodynamics.

-Biodynamics is an inflexible, quasi-spiritual mandate, instructing relatively stringent adherence to its preparations, usually at least two of these as a minimum expectation whether certified or not.
-Official certification mandates all nine as well as animal agriculture and commodification.
-What biodynamics is to the individual remains irrelevant as to whether or not it is vegan.
-By all accepted measures, as well as already accepted product standards, the production of biodynamic wine directly conflicts with vegan values, creating direct demand for animal slaughter, falling well outside practical limitations and practicability.
+Biodynamic agriculture is an inflexible, quasi-religious, mystical mandate, instructing strict adherence to prescribed preparations, usually at least two as a minimum whether certified or not.
+Certification mandates all nine be applied and that growers keep animals on the farm itself.
+What biodynamics means to the individual remains separate as to whether or not it is vegan.
+By any accepted measure, the production of biodynamic wine is juxtaposed with vegan ethics, creating direct demand for animal slaughter, falling clearly beyond reasonable practicability.
 Short of a complete revolution, biodynamics can never be vegan.
 Just as capitalism requires access to capital accumulation, biodynamics requires the preparations as they were prescribed by Steiner.
-The lectures are clear, without animal organs the preparations are useless and with no alternative mechanism established, the animal slaughter of biodynamics is grounded solely in mysticism.
+The lectures are clear, without animal organs, the preparations are useless, and with no alternative mechanisms having been established, the animal slaughter of biodynamics remains grounded solely in mysticism.
 In essence, these preparations amount to sacrificial rituals.
-Considering the exponential growth of veganism globally, a trend set to continue, producers may want to consider carefully whether excluding a growing portion of the market in pursuit of pseudoscientific mysticism is a productive economic decision.
+Considering the dramatic growth of veganism—a trend set to continue—producers may want to carefully consider whether excluding a growing segment of the market in pursuit of pseudoscientific mysticism is a productive economic decision.